akoskm/akoskm.github.io/_posts/2020-02-06-how-to-recognize-implementation-details-and-why-avoid-testing-them.md

 Do you write tests at all?
 Are you thinking what's the best way to test your software?

-Let’s continue the discussion on [Twitter](https://twitter.com/akoskm/status/1225367339836878850) or in the comments below.
+Let me know in the comments below!